prometheus2D/Wally/Wally.Core/Default/Projects/NextSteps.md

 ### Priority 1 (parallel): Implement MailboxProtocolProposal (remaining work)

-**Why**: Also unblocked by async completion. `send_message` is already implemented; remaining work is `process_all_mailboxes`, MailboxRouter for Inbox?Active?Outbox lifecycle, and optional MailboxWatcher.
+**Why**: Also unblocked by async completion. `send_message` is already implemented; remaining work is two new Wally commands.

-**Scope**: Implement message routing, lifecycle management, and `process_all_mailboxes` action.
+**Scope**: Two commands that complete the mailbox lifecycle:
+1. `process-mailboxes` — Read each actor's Inbox ? feed to actor as prompt ? save response to Outbox ? delete Inbox originals
+2. `route-outbox` — Read each actor's Outbox ? parse `to:` YAML field ? copy to target Inbox ? delete Outbox originals

+**Files to modify/create**:
+1. `Wally.Core/Mailbox/MailboxHelper.cs` (new) — YAML front-matter parser for `to:`, `from:`, `replyTo:`, `subject:` fields
+2. `Wally.Core/WallyCommands.cs` — Add `process-mailboxes` and `route-outbox` verbs + handler methods

+**Key design constraints** (from proposal):
+- Parse existing YAML front-matter format from `send_message` — do not change the format
+- Inbox files only deleted after successful processing (error = files stay in place)
+- Outbox files only deleted after successful delivery to all recipients
+- Multiple recipients via comma-separated `to:` field
+- Actor responses dispatched through `ActionDispatcher` (handles `send_message` actions in response)
+- One outbox response per unique `replyTo`/`from` sender when actor has multiple inbox messages

 **Suggested prompt**:
 ```
 Implement the remaining MailboxProtocolProposal work.
 Read the proposal at
 Wally.Core/Default/Projects/Proposals/MailboxProtocolProposal.md.
 send_message is already implemented in ActionDispatcher.ExecuteSendMessage
 using YAML front-matter format.
-Implement: (1) process_all_mailboxes action
+Implement: (1) MailboxHelper.cs to parse
-in ActionDispatcher, (2) WallyMessage envelope model for YAML parsing,
-(3) MailboxRouter for Inbox?Active?Outbox lifecycle with failure?Pending,
-(4) optional MailboxWatcher with FileSystemWatcher + polling fallback.
+YAML front-matter fields, (2) process-mailboxes command in WallyCommands
+that reads Inbox ? prompts actor ? saves response to Outbox ? deletes
+Inbox, (3) route-outbox command that reads Outbox ? parses to: field ?
+copies to target Inbox ? deletes Outbox.
+No MailboxRouter, no
+MailboxWatcher, no daemon mode — just two simple commands.
 ```

 ---